Successful Value Investing Changes Drastically In 2020

 1. Stronger financial performance for growth stocks?

-Many investors argue that today "technological leaders can drive outsized monopolistic profits, while the old value stocks are choked into irrelevance," more than it has ever been.
+Many investors argue that today "technological leaders can drive outsized monopolistic profits, while the old value stocks are choked into irrelevance", more than it has ever been.
 As such, growth stocks' recent outperformance is fundamentally based.
 Higher growth deserves a higher multiple.

 Arnot et al. provided evidence which contradicts this thesis.
-In my recent article I also found that the strong performance of the FAAMG stocks - Facebook (FB), Apple (AAPL), Amazon (AMZN), Microsoft (MSFT) and Google (NASDAQ:GOOG) (GOOGL) - is not caused by higher earnings growth compared to the past.
+In my recent article I also found that the strong performance of the FAAMG stocks - Facebook (FB), Apple (AAPL), Amazon (AMZN), Microsoft (MSFT) and Google (GOOGL) - is not caused by higher earnings growth compared to the past.

 2. Low interest rates?